Trevin-Small/Bologna/README.md

 # Bologna
 **Bologna is an esoteric interpreted programming language**
-- A derivative of the BrainFuck programming language, it retains it's original 8 commands
+- Intended to be minimalistic yet (somewhat?) useable, Bologna is an un-intuitive, ridiculous language.

-- Intended to be minimalistic yet (somewhat?) useable, Bologna adds additional features to the language
+- As a derivative of the BrainFuck programming language, it retains the original 8 commands from BrainFuck (```+-<>[],.```)

 ## How does it compare?
 - Like BrainFuck, Bologna uses a single 30,000 Byte array for the entirety of the program.
-- Memory is stored as signed 8-bit integers, unlike many implementations which use unsigned characters.
+- Memory is stored as signed 8-bit integers, unlike many implementations of BF which use unsigned characters.
 - Memory indexing, for loops, and rudimentary logic are a few of Bologna's features.

 # Cheat Sheet